UP CM should have decency to call Hathras incident a tragedy: Rahul Gandhi

 Gandhi, who is holding a series of tractor rallies under his 'Kheti Bachao Yatra' in Punjab to protest the Centre's new farm laws, also took on Prime Minister Narendra Modi, saying he has not spoken "a word" on the Hathras incident.

-"The CM of Uttar Pradesh should have the decency to say this is a tragedy and will look into it and will protect this family and this girl," Gandhi told reporters here.
+"The Chief Minister of Uttar Pradesh should have the decency to say this is a tragedy and will look into it and will protect this family and this girl," Gandhi told reporters here.

-He was asked by a reporter for his reaction over the UP government reportedly saying that there was an international conspiracy to defame it.
+He was asked by a reporter for his reaction over the Uttar Pradesh government reportedly saying that there was an "international conspiracy"to defame it.

 "If Yogi ji sees it as an international conspiracy, well that is fine, that is his prerogative.
-What I saw was a tragedy, said Gandhi.
+What I saw was a tragedy," Gandhi said.

-Before his tractor rallies, Gandhi visited the Hathras victim's family on his second attempt after being dramatically stopped outside Delhi by UP police.
+Before his tractor rallies, Gandhi visited the Hathras victim's family on his second attempt after being dramatically stopped outside Delhi by the Uttar Pradesh Police.

-Gandhi said he visited the family wanted them to know that they are not alone.
+Gandhi said he visited the family and wanted them to know that they are not alone.

+"I told the family that I have not come for you alone.
+I came here for your daughter.
+There are lakhs of women across the country who are harassed every day, thousands who are raped.
+I am also here for them as well," he said.

-"A child is raped and murdered, but the whole administration attacks the family and country's PM does not utter a word, he said.
+Gandh said that "a child is raped and murdered, but the whole administration attacks the family and country's prime minister does not utter a word".

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)